MicroOS-Project/microOS/README.md

 TODO:

-fix menu bug so that first app menu option stays shown (please fix)
+fix menu bug so that first app menu option stays shown.

+Fix bug where the time is slightly off (up to around a minute)

 add more options to the main menu.